zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

 There are 15 fixed exceptions including exceptions 12 (debug monitor) and 15 (SYSTICK) that behave more as interrupts than exceptions.
 In addition, there can be a variable number of IRQs.
 Exceptions 7-10 and 13 are reserved.
-They don’t need handlers.
+They don't need handlers.

 A Cortex-M3/4-based board uses vectored exceptions.
 This